 When asked about doubting her faith, Brittany admitted: “I might have thought of it here and there but nothing to like waiver my choice of being a Christian.”

-Brittany is far away from her family but that has become positively impacted her faith.
+She is far away from her family but that has positively impacted her faith.
 “Being in a secular environment has not caused me to move away from religion but get closer to God.
 Religion has been a source of strength for me.”

 “I don’t have family members here and I had to make friends.
-So I think that was one thing I knew that I had that held on to and it has kept me.”
+So I think that was one thing I knew that I had held onto and it has kept me.”